Traditional Student Option

 - Program of study: Management (listed under Business Administration)

 Statement of Purpose Essay

-A typical business resume is kept to one page, however, for admissions purposes we encourage applicants to not limit their resume to one page.
-Since we rarely interview applicants, it is important for us to get a complete picture of each individual to determine if MSM is a good match for them.
+The résumé helps us get a complete picture of each applicant.
 Please elaborate on duties and responsibilities as well as leadership activities and time commitments outside of the classroom.